Do you feel like selling never gets any easier?

 After analyzing its current product recommendation system, the company found that:

-• Feedback from customer surveys indicated a desire for more personalized shopping experiences.
+• Customer surveys indicated a desire for more personalized shopping experiences.

 The company’s broader business goal for the year was to increase online sales by 15%.
 Improving product recommendation accuracy is a key strategy to achieve this, as more accurate recommendations can lead to higher purchase rates.